 We got the idea for the cake pops from a local bakery.
 (This is actually what got us started on the whole theme.)

 Other Menu Ideas: Sugar Cookies or Rice Crispy Treats.

 Thankfully Costco came through and sold me an un-decorated cake.
 Did you know they would do that?
 I wasn't sure!
 The white frosting and edges are all them.
 I stepped in with the decoration of the top, add to that the glorious cake pops from my awesome friend and it was perfect!

 To get the red bird shaped right I used a paper, cut circular, and traced the edge, then loosely followed the image from the birthday card.

 The kids arrived and decorated their small paper bags to be used later for the piñata.
 We just had markers and stickers.
 If you want to go farther, you could fringe the tops of the bags, and have them decorate "the nest".

 Of course, eating and socializing were the main event.
 We had planned to set up the Wii, but there was an important Basketball Game to be watched.

 The kids enjoyed playing in the gym and were extremely excited to assist with breaking the piñata open.
 Needless to say, after some thorough bashing from the men with their slingshots, some good wacks from several kids, and further attempts on the part of the fathers, the pull cord was pulled and even then, it had to be picked up and shaken to get the eggs and candy out.

 Yes, that's right - the Piñata was stuffed with Eggs!

-If you're planning this event yourself you might consider: Dodge Ball (Angry Birds Dodgeballs are soon to be released), some sort of game with the Angry Bird Plushies, or any other idea involving a Sling Shot!
+If you're planning this event yourself you might consider: Dodge Ball, some sort of game with the Angry Bird Plushies, or any other idea involving a Sling Shot!